matt-goldman/matt-goldman.github.io/_posts/2023-01-14-maui-app-deploy.md

 Once you have signed up, you gain access to the [Google Play developer console](https://play.google.com/console). **In the console, click on the Create App button in the top right-hand corner.** Fill in the form and then click on the **Create App** button in the bottom-right to register the app.
 After this, you’ll be taken to the app’s dashboard.

 Now that your app is registered in the Google Play console, there are some additional setup tasks that you need to run through.
 These steps are listed as a set of tasks on the dashboard; you will need to work through all these too to provide necessary metadata for your app.
 Most of these you can simply click through and answer the questions, but for the privacy policy you need to provide a link.
-It’s a good idea to consult a solicitor to help you draft or review a privacy policy for your app, but you can also use a free privacy policy generator such as [Termly](https://termly.io).
-For testing purposes, you are free to use [this one](https://www.privacypolicygenerator.org/live.php?token=vbOLjH1o4uHRr73yvyfSm7tYqPcwl1tX).
+It’s a good idea to consult a solicitor to help you draft or review a privacy policy for your app, but you can also use a free privacy policy generator such as {% link_to https://termly.io Termly nofollow%}.
+For testing purposes, you are free to use {% https://www.privacypolicygenerator.org/live.php?token=vbOLjH1o4uHRr73yvyfSm7tYqPcwl1tX 'this one' nofollow %}.

 > When you publish an app, it’s a good idea to have a website for either the app or the publishing company as this lends credibility to the app.
 You can (and should) host your privacy policy on your website, but during the development phase you could host the policy as a markdown file on GitHub.
 {: .prompt-tip }